jheinzel/gh-tutorbot/README.md

   The roster file can be downloaded from the classroom page on GitHub in the following way: Classroom page → Students → Download.
   Place the file in your working directory and name it `classroom_roster.cvs`.

-* `appsettings.json`: This configuration file contains general settings for the .NET application and Tutorbot specific settings.
+* `appsettings.json`: This configuration file contains general settings for the .NET application and TutorBot specific settings.
   ```json
   {
   "Logging": {